 When planning your bass fishing trip, it’s important to keep an eye on the weather forecast and look for any storm system that might be approaching.
 Any seasoned bass angler knows that storms have a significant impact on the feeding habits of fish.
-The sudden change in air pressure is known to make bass feed more aggressively until the storm hits and you can have great success if you time your trip just right.
+The sudden change in air pressure is known to make bass feed more aggressively until the storm hits, and you can have great success if you time your trip just right.

 Once the storm has passed, however, bass fishing is known to be much harder in most cases.
 The muddy water and temperature change are just a few factors that will negatively affect the bass bite.

-It’s a well-known reality that the barometric pressure changes we experience in weather systems plays a role in the overall bass bite.
+It’s a well-known reality that the barometric pressure changes we experience in weather systems play a role in the overall bass bite.
 Scientists are not fully sure as to why this happens, but many anglers have their own theories as to why we are able to catch fish at a higher rate just before a storm approaches.

-When a low pressure system begins to move through, it causes a feeding frenzy as the pressure drops gradually and it becomes much easier to catch bass.
+When a low-pressure system begins to move through, it causes a feeding frenzy as the pressure drops gradually, and it becomes much easier to catch bass.
 This dropping pressure will persist until the storm passes, but it can be quite a challenge for most anglers to figure out how to have fishing success once the rain stops.

 Bass are known to move based on the changing water currents that occur after a heavy rain.
-The rain storm will dump a considerable amount of water into the lake, river or pond you’re fishing in, causing the water temperature to rise or fall depending on what time of year you’re fishing.
+The rain storm will dump a considerable amount of water into the lake, river, or pond you’re fishing in, causing the water temperature to rise or fall depending on what time of year you’re fishing.

-This is a good time to fish around fresh water feeder creeks that feed into the main body of a lake or reservoir as the runoff water creates an ideal situation for bass activity.
-This runoff water brings with it considerable amounts of insects and other prey such as crawfish into the main body of water, which is an easy meal for fish.
+This is a good time to fish around freshwater feeder creeks that feed into the main body of a lake or reservoir, as the runoff water creates an ideal situation for bass activity.
+This runoff water brings with it considerable amounts of insects and other prey, such as crawfish, into the main body of water, which is an easy meal for fish.

 These creeks and streams will also create lots of churning and bubbling water as they enter the lake, which means bass will have more oxygen around feeder creeks than anywhere else.